In the Philippines, it’s really unfortunate that financial education is not built into our school system.

 A good example is earnings from rentals.
 If you own real estate property — such as a condo unit, lot, apartment, house, building or even a spare room — and you rent it out to other people, you can receive regular stream of money with little to no effort.
 Except maybe for the general upkeep of the property and collecting the rent.

-But really, what you did was to allow people to use your property in exchange for a set amount every month.
 However, real estate requires too much money.
 Constructing an apartment needs a big investment.
 If you don’t have the needed capital, you end up borrowing from banks or Pag-IBIG.

 Are there other sources of passive income that can have higher returns than savings accounts or that would not require very big upfront cost like real estate?